FluidGroup/Brightroom/README.md

 > And this obviously takes many breaking changes.
 > Feel free to start a discussion about enhancement from the current released version.
 > I often upload movies of features in development to the pull-request's comment.
+>
+> To use the stable version, please checkout master branch.

 **Plannning features**